ALIENHHY/ALIENHHY.github.io/_pages/Others.md

 ---
 * I love traveling!
 I've been to North America and Oceania, and my dream is to hike in Antarctica！
 * I like sports, especially basketball and badminton!
-* I like outdoor activities like fishing and hiking!
+* I like outdoor activities, such as fishing and hiking!
 * I enjoy table games, such as billiards, mahjong, and board games！
 * I enjoy listening to music, especially folk songs, but I'm not good at singing.